 Look I don’t go into the Evolv software I’m a KISS kind of vaper – keep it simple stupid – so all the bells and whistles aren’t for me.

-But straight outa the box it works perfectly well and this is indeed as solid as a device you’re ever likely to buy.
+But straight out of the box it works perfectly well and this is indeed as solid as a device you’re ever likely to buy.

 Vaping purists will love the sheer amount of tinkering they can do – whilst the rest of us have a very nice well performing – good looking mod on their hands.